|

 easiest if they had their own Magnetic Whiteboard and pen Step 3

-first set of letter sounds move on to focusing on the next set of Jolly
+first set of Jolly Phonics letter sounds move on to the next set of letter sounds

-of letters and letter sounds, until your child is familiar with all seven sets
+of letter sounds, until your child is familiar with all seven sets

 of the Jolly Phonics letters.